khkhkhkhader/bash-mariadb-docker-project/README.md

 # MariaDB Docker Project

 This project inserts data from files into database tables using a bash script.
 The database name is `project`, and it runs over a MariaDB container using a Docker Compose YAML file.
-Refering to init.sql file in the path "/docker-entrypoint-initdb.d/" in the container which will excuted when the container starts for the first time
+Refering to init.sql file in the path "/docker-entrypoint-initdb.d/" in the container which will be excuted when the container starts for the first time
 ## Project Structure

 - **docker-compose.yml**: Defines the services to be used, which includes MariaDB and the initialization script.